ISO Disqualifying Disposition: How You Can Minimize Your Taxes

-When dealing with ISOs, one thing to beware of is disqualifying dispositions, which can make for an unfavorable tax situation.
+When dealing with incentive stock options, one thing to beware of is ISO disqualifying disposition, which can make for an unfavorable tax situation.

-A disqualifying disposition of ISOs is a sale or transfer of ISO shares within two years of the grant and/or one year of exercise.
-This causes the shares to be treated as ordinary income, which strips holders of the preferential tax treatment that typically comes with ISOs.
+An ISO disqualifying disposition is a sale or transfer of ISO shares within two years of the grant and/or one year of exercise.
+This causes the gain on the shares to be treated as ordinary income, which strips holders of the preferential tax treatment that typically comes with ISO.

-If you sell an incentive stock option within a year of exercising, you have a disqualifying disposition.
-You can also have a disqualifying disposition if you sell an ISO within two years from grant.
+If you sell a share from the exercise incentive stock options within a year of exercising, you have a disqualifying disposition.
+You can also have a disqualifying disposition if you sell an ISO share within two years from grant.

 If this all happens in the same calendar year, you’ll only see an ordinary income tax hit.
-However, if you exercise in one calendar year and sell in another, you’ll find yourself in a funny situation that results in incurring two types of tax: ordinary taxes and alternative minimum taxes.
+However, if you exercise in one calendar year and sell in another, without holding for twelve months and a day, you’ll find yourself in a funny situation that results in incurring two types of tax: ordinary tax and alternative minimum tax (AMT).

 Why does it happen?